tsukasa/isboxer_ffxiv_guide/README.md

 ### III.2 Enabling ImGuiScene Replacement

-As noted earlier, inputs in Dalamud's ImGui are not processed while running under Inner Space [due to changes made][imguiscene_goat_wndproc_commit_github] to `ImGuiScene.dll` in mid-2022.
-As a workaround, `ffxiv-utils.iss` can replace the `ImGuiScene.dll` with a patched copy that reverts the offending commit that broke the functionality.
+As noted earlier, inputs in Dalamud's ImGui are not processed while running under Inner Space's old input system [due to changes made][imguiscene_goat_wndproc_commit_github] to `ImGuiScene.dll` in mid-2022.

+As a user, you have two options:
+- Use an Inner Space build >= 7165 and enable the new input system.
+- Use a patched version of the ImGuiScene.dll and have ffxiv-utils.iss replace the DLL file on every start.

+This chapter will describe the second option.

 Since XIVLauncher checks and restores Dalamud installations on every application launch, the replacement will occur every time you launch the game through Inner Space.